Post job

 A freelance photographer produces photos while under a specific short-term contract.
 They are primarily responsible for coordinating with the client to learn any requests or preferences, bringing necessary devices and lighting equipment, securing the best location and setting, handling any obstruction during the photoshoot, and delivering high-quality results in a short amount of time.
 Moreover, a photographer must maintain a healthy working environment with clients or models by building rapport, which will also help establish a client base.

-As far as similarities go, this is where it ends because an editor & producer responsibility requires skills such as "video production," "video content," "youtube," and "motion graphics."
+While similarities exist, there are also some differences between editor & producers and freelance photographer.
+For instance, editor & producer responsibilities require skills such as "video production," "video content," "youtube," and "motion graphics."
 Whereas a freelance photographer is skilled in "aperture," "adobe lightroom," "photo shoots," and "portfolio."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 On average, freelance photographers reach similar levels of education than editor & producers.
 Freelance photographers are 2.9% less likely to earn a Master's Degree and 0.2% less likely to graduate with a Doctoral Degree.